 Research Topics

 Dr. Meredith Shiels uses innovative approaches to confront high-impact public health questions with population-based data resources and descriptive analyses.
 She combines multiple population-based data resources, quantifies the contribution of risk factors to time trends, and disaggregates cancer incidence and mortality rates to reveal underlying patterns and explanatory mechanisms.
-Currently, her research program focuses on 1) quantifying cancer risk and burden in people living with HIV; 2) estimating the impact of risk factors on changing cancer rates over time; and 3) understanding rising rates of premature mortality in the United States.
+Currently, her research program focuses on 1) quantifying cancer risk and burden in people with HIV; 2) estimating the impact of risk factors on changing cancer rates over time; and 3) providing insights into emerging public health crises in the United States.

-Cancer Risk and Burden in the HIV-infected Population
+Cancer Risk and Burden in People with HIV

 Cancer is a significant comorbidity among people living with HIV and understanding the shifting landscape of cancer risk and burden has public health implications for prevention and the allocation of both research and resources.
-Dr. Shiels’s work among HIV-infected people quantifies the evolving epidemiology of cancer; provides insight into cancer etiology; and examines the association between HIV and cancer progression.
+Dr. Shiels’s work among people with HIV quantifies the evolving epidemiology of cancer; provides insight into cancer etiology; and examines the association between HIV and cancer progression.
 Dr. Shiels is the co-principal investigator of the HIV/AIDS Cancer Match Study, a data linkage study of population-based HIV and cancer registries in the United States.
-Her recent work has projected future cancer rates and burden among U.S. adults with HIV, showing a decline in the number of cases of Kaposi sarcoma and non-Hodgkin lymphoma and an increase in the number of lung and prostate cancers.
+Her recent work has estimated the contribution of HIV to rising anal cancer rates in the U.S. general population, and that the absolute risk of lung cancer among older people with HIV is greater than the risk of Kaposi sarcoma or non-Hodgkin lymphoma.

 The Impact of Risk Factors on Trends in Cancer Rates